top of page

 Grand Central Madison: The Long Island Railroad

-Your Challenge: a journey from the tracks of the Long Island Railroad at Grand Central Madison to street level outside of Grand Central Terminal.
+My Challenge: a journey from the tracks of the Long Island Railroad, also known as the LIRR, at Grand Central Madison to street level of Grand Central Terminal.
+On the surface it doesn't seem like a difficult task.
+Just get off the train and I'm in the main terminal.
+Correct?
+Wrong!
+It's not a hard process.
+Or is it.

 The Grand Central Madison side of Grand Central Terminal, opening post-Covid 19 pandemic in January 2023, was a project over two years in the making.
 One purpose was to bring the Long Island Railroad to the east side of Manhattan, saving some commuters the time and effort from getting to that area from Penn Station, which is near West 34th Street.